IsmaelKP2/sfx-tf-demo/README.md

 #### VPC Settings

-A new VPC is created and is used by the EKS Cluster, Instances, Phone Shop & Lambda SQS Dynamo DB modules (the ECS Cluster Module creates its own VPC).
+A new VPC is created and is used by all the modules with the exception of the the ECS Cluster Module creates its own VPC.
 The number of subnets is controlled by the 'subnet_count' parameter, and defaults to 2 which should be sufficient for most test cases.

 Two sets of subnets will be created, a Private and a Public Subnet, so by default 4 subnets will be created.
 Each Subnet will be created using a CIDR allocated from the 'vpc_cidr_block', so by default the 1st subnet will use 172.32.0.0/24, the 2nd subnet will use 172.32.1.0/24 etc.